Katarzyna Karpowicz: Biography

-Karpowicz was born in Kraków to Anna Karpowicz-Westner (maiden name Wiejak) and Sławomir Karpowicz(1952-2001), both painters.
+Karpowicz was born in Kraków to Anna Karpowicz-Westner (maiden name Wiejak) and Sławomir Karpowicz (1952–2001), both painters.

 Her father was a professor of art at Cracow Academy of Fine Arts.
 Parents, together with their daughters Joanna and Katarzyna lived and painted in the studio on Piłsudzkiego Street previously owned by Olga Boznańska.

 In 2005 she graduated from art high school Państwowe Liceum Sztuk Plastycznych and began her studies at National School of Fine Arts in Cracow.

 Until 2008, she studied under Grzegorz Bednarski.
 She graduated with honors in 2010 under Leszek Misiak.
-Katarzyna Karpowicz’s works can be found in collections in Poland and abroad, as well as in the collection of the Museum of Contemporary Art in Gdansk.
+Katarzyna Karpowicz's works can be found in collections in Poland and abroad, as well as in the collection of the Museum of Contemporary Art in Gdansk.

-She lived and painted in Budapest (2013-2015) and later in England (2015-2016) in Pangbourne.
+She lived and painted in Budapest (2013–2015) and later in England (2015–2016) in Pangbourne.

 She is a figurative painter.
-In 2019 she was awarded Anna Maria Siemieńska Grazella Foundation’s artistic scholarship for young artists.
+In 2019 she was awarded Anna Maria Siemieńska Grazella Foundation's artistic scholarship for young artists.
 She gave several interviews discussing her artistic heritage and musical taste.
 In an interview in Magyar Nemzet a Hungarian art critic talks about influences of Budapest on Karpowicz's art.

 Critical reception

-Between 2017-2019 she placed in top three of young Polish painters in a prestigious competition Young artist compass.
+Between 2017 and 2019 she placed in top three of young Polish painters in a prestigious competition Young artist compass.

 Her art received positive comments from several independent art critics.